 CEE guest speaker Dr. Alexei Marcoux gives a short lecture on different conceptions of entrepreneurship in the video below:

-The Center for Ethics and Entrepreneurship welcomes Dr. Alexei Marcoux to Rockford College this Thursday, September 29, from 11 am to 12:15 pm, in Scarborough 208.
+The Center for Ethics and Entrepreneurship welcomes Dr. Alexei Marcoux to Rockford University this Thursday, September 29, from 11 am to 12:15 pm, in Scarborough 208.
 Dr. Marcoux will give a talk on moral partiality in business practice.

 Alexei Marcoux is Associate Professor of Business Ethics in the School of Business Administration at Loyola University Chicago, Senior Research Fellow in the Center for Spiritual Capital at Loyola University New Orleans, and Policy Advisor to the Heartland Institute.
 His research and teaching in business ethics focus on the moral contours of commercial transactions and the role of partiality in ethical business practice.